sarubhai/aws_vault/README.md

 - Change the Terraform backend accordingly in backend.tf
 - Generate & setup IAM user Access & Secret Key
 - Generate a AWS EC2 Key Pair in the region where you want to deploy the Vault cluster
-- Create a Custom CA Cert & Key & Generate 9 sets of Certs & Keys for each of the cluster nodes. (dc1-vault1.local, dc1-vault2.local, dc1-vault3.local, ... dc3-vault3.local)
+- Create a Custom CA Cert & Key (ca.cert, ca.key) [Optional]
+- Generate 9 sets of Certs & Keys for each of the cluster nodes. (dc1-vault1.<domain>, dc1-vault2.<domain>, dc1-vault3.<domain>, ... dc3-vault3.<domain>) as
+  (dc1-vault1.cert, dc1-vault1.key, dc1-vault2.cert, dc1-vault2.key ...)
 - Upload the TLS/SSL certs to a private S3 bucket.
 - Add the below variable values as Terraform Variables under workspace